-Like most people, you won’t hold your breath for long.
-In fact, SEA LIFE Brighton will take your breath away.
+With multiple zones set within original Victorian architecture, SEA LIFE Brighton is bound to take your breath away.
 Walking underwater is a strange sensation at first, but soon you’ll get used to having a diver’s view of giant turtles and sharks gliding above you in the underwater tunnel.

-You can touch crabs and starfish in an interactive rock pool, watch a jellyfish disco and take a jungle tour through Amazonian rainforest waters.
+Elsewhere, you can touch crabs and starfish in an interactive rock pool; watch a jellyfish disco; and take a jungle tour through Amazonian rainforest waters.
 In fact, with over 1,500 creatures and 50 displays, you and the family will be having so much fun you won’t even know you’re learning at the same time!

 VisitEngland would like to invite you to take part in a short survey about our website.

 It should take no more than a couple of minutes.